-At HuffPo, Evan Wolfson provides a description and refutes their vicious claims, so that at least some of those unable to view the outrage can see clearly the threat with which we are dealing.
-It’s a long excerpt, but it is an important one:’s
+At HuffPo, Lambda Legal’s Evan Wolfson provides a description and refutes their vicious claims, so that at least some of those unable to view the outrage can see clearly the threat with which we are dealing.
+It’s a long excerpt, but it is an important one:

 Consider what the actors in the NOM ad pretend to be:

-A doctor who wants to discriminate against her patients, despite medical ethics that the California Supreme Court upheld – in a case having nothing to do with marriage.and
+A doctor who wants to discriminate against her patients, despite civil rights laws and medical ethics that the California Supreme Court upheld - in a case having nothing to do with marriage.

-An officer of athat for years voluntarily operated a beachside pavilion with special tax-breaks that required it be open to the public – but then tried to turn down a lesbian couple.
-The case did not turn on marriage, since doesn’t yet allow gay couples to marry, but, rather, basic civil rights laws about open access to public accommodations.
+An officer of a New Jersey group that for years voluntarily operated a beachside pavilion with special tax-breaks that required it be open to the public - but then tried to turn down a lesbian couple.
+The case did not turn on marriage, since New Jersey doesn’t yet allow gay couples to marry, but, rather, basic civil rights laws about open access to public accommodations.

-Aparent who sought to dictate about the diverse families children will need to be aware of to thrive in a diverse world, and then wanted to remove her child from classes in a way that would have disrupted class and imposed unreasonable burdens on the school and other kids.
+A Massachusetts parent who sought to dictate public school curriculum about the diverse families children will need to be aware of to thrive in a diverse world, and then wanted to remove her child from classes in a way that would have disrupted class and imposed unreasonable burdens on the school and other kids.

-The law in private schools or do home-schooling.
-The law also rightly sets rules for determining public school curriculum without having every parent, or special interest with an agenda, coming in and imposing their views on everyone else’s kids — yours or mine, gay or non-gay., as elsewhere, is that doctors can’t discriminatorily refuse to treat patients — Christian, Muslim, or Jewish, gay or non-gay; that has nothing to do with marriage, and yet NOM incites fear.
+The law in California, as elsewhere, is that doctors can’t discriminatorily refuse to treat patients — Christian, Muslim, or Jewish, gay or non-gay; that has nothing to do with marriage, and yet NOM incites fear.
 The law in New Jersey, as elsewhere, says that organizations running public accommodations such as restaurants or rental halls cannot discriminatorily exclude people — African American, Latino, or Asian, gay or non-gay; that has nothing to do with marriage, and yet NOM says that the discriminators are somehow the victims.
-The law in Massachusetts, as elsewhere, of course allows parents to teach their kids whatever they want, and even to send them to
+The law in Massachusetts, as elsewhere, of course allows parents to teach their kids whatever they want, and even to send them to private schools or do home-schooling.
+The law also rightly sets rules for determining public school curriculum without having every parent, or special interest with an agenda, coming in and imposing their views on everyone else’s kids — yours or mine, gay or non-gay.

 I encourage you to read Wolfson’s entire piece — he has worked on the front lines of this fight and knows the terrain.
 And he’s a lawyer.